richgieg/ConferenceCentral/README.md

 ## Task Three: Create Indexes

+*Make sure the indexes support the type of queries required by the new Endpoints methods.*

 I added indexes to `index.yaml` to support all additional queries.
 Also, I wrote extensive documentation in `index.yaml` explaining the algorithm I used to generate the smallest number of indexes needed to handle all possible filter combinations that